 Depreciation can factor into both regular and AMT tax calculations for corporations.

 Say a corporation wants to claim the renewable electricity production tax credit (PTC) before it expires at the end of 2024.
-However, the company must have a tax liability in order to take advantage of the tax credit.
+However, the company must have tax liability in order to take advantage of the tax credit.
 In that case, the organization may want to forgo bonus depreciation, increase taxable income, and use the expiring credit.

 However, because calculations for the corporate AMT allow the company to use accelerated depreciation when determining AFSI, claiming that tax credit for regular tax purposes could result in a higher tax bill under AMT calculations.
 This creates several moving pieces and requires multiple calculations for the best course of action.

-Simplifying fixed asset modeling
+Simplifying fixed assets modeling

 Unlike other tax software, Bloomberg Tax’s fixed assets software allows tax professionals to input a lot of information about assets in custom fields.
 This enables tax professionals to classify assets in different ways depending on the purpose of the calculation.